OctoPrint/OctoPrint/docs/bundledplugins/cura.rst

 -------------------

-The Cura Plugin supports importing your existing profiles for Cura **up to and including Cura 15.04**.
-Newer Cura releases (e.g. 15.06) do not allow to export the slicing profile anymore and also use a different internal format that will *not* work with the current version of the Cura Plugin.
+The Cura Plugin supports importing your existing profiles for Cura **up to and including Cura 15.04.x**.
+Newer Cura releases (e.g. 15.06 or 2.x) use a different internal format that will *not* work with the current version of the Cura Plugin.

+You can find downloads of Cura 15.04.x for Windows, Mac and Linux `on Ultimaker's download page <https://ultimaker.com/en/products/cura-software/list>`_.

 In order to export a slicing profile from the Cura desktop UI, open it, set up your profile, then click on "File" and there on "Save Profile".
 You can